ankur6ue/distributed_training/README.md

     if args.fp16:
         scaler = GradScaler()
     ```
   Gradient Scaling is required during mixed precision training, because when expressed in fp16, gradients may underflow to 0.
 To prevent underflow, gradient scaling multiplies the network’s loss(es) by a scale factor and invokes a backward pass on the scaled loss(es).
 Gradients flowing backward through the network are then scaled by the same factor.
-Because gradient values have a larger magnitude, so they don’t flush to zero.
-The scale factor is adjusted based to take advantage of full dynamic range of fp16.
+Because gradient values have a larger magnitude, they don’t flush to zero.
+The scale factor is adjusted when the GradScalar is stepped to take advantage of full dynamic range of fp16.

 3. Create a DistributedSampler if world_size > 1
     ```python